-TRUSTERS AND HONOBABY DIRECTORS.
-The Right Hon.
-Lord Headley J. Joliffe Tuffnell, Esq.
-The Right Hon.
-Lord Rayleigh Sir John T. Tyrell, Bart.
-M.P.
-John Disney, Esq.
-J. R. Spencer Phillips, Esq.
-Prospectuses with full particulars may be obtained from EDWARD BUTLER, Scorolary.
+TRUSTERS AND HONORARY DIRECTORS The Right Hon.
+Lord Headley The Right Hon.
+Lord Rayleigh J. Joliffe Tuffnell, Esq.
+John Disnoy, Esc Sir John T. Tyrell, Bart, M.P.
+J. R. Spencer Phillips, Prospectuses with full particulars may be obtained from J. R. Spencer Phillips, Esq.
+EDWARD BUTLER, Secretary.

 TO THE INDUSTRIAL CLASSES.
-Suppose a man at the age of thirty, wishes to leave £20 to his widow, children, or any one whom he chooses, he will have to pay 10d, per month, or about the cost of one pint of beer per week, so long as he lives; but if he should die the next day after the first payment, his family will receive the £20.
-Should a person be unable to continue the Assurance, the propose to extend the benefits of Life Assurance in all its details, to all classes of the community -- in fact, to the millions gene-rally, by adapting the modes of payments to meet their views and circumstances.
+Suppose a man at the age of thirty, wishes to leave £20 to his widow, children, or any one whom he chooses, he will have to pay 10d, per month, or about the cost of one pint of beer per week, so long as he lives ; but if he should die the next day after the first payment, his family will receive the £20.

-Sums paid will not be furfeited as in other Offices, as he will be granted another Policy of less amount, but equivalent to the sums already paid, and exonerated from any future payments.
-The Directors of the
+Should a person be unable to continue the Assurance, the Sums paid will not be forfeited as in other Offices, as he will be granted another Policy of less amount, but equivalent to the sums already paid, and exonerated from any future payments.
+The Directors of the propose to extend the benefits of Life Assurance in all its details, to all classes of the community -in fact," to the millions gene-rally, by adapting the modes of payments to meet their views and discussion of the second se and circumstances.